ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The `interact` field MUST contain the `start` key, and MAY contain the `finish` and `hints` keys.
 The value of each key is an array which contains strings or JSON objects as defined below.

-#### Start Mode Definitions
+### Start Mode Definitions

-This specification defines the following interaction start modes as string values under the `start` key:
+This specification defines the following interaction start modes as an array of string values under the `start` key:

 "redirect"
 : Indicates that the client instance can direct the end-user to an arbitrary URL